 Where a city, town, county, or non-traditional MS4 (such as a college or university) is covered under this permit, this permit covers all portions and areas operated by the city, town, or non-traditional MS4.
-Where a county is covered under this permit, the permit covers the urban area with a population of 50,000 or more people of the county and any additional portions of the county, or the whole county, as shall be indicated on the Notice of Intent.
+Where a county is covered under this permit, the permit covers the urbanized area of the county and any additional portions of the county, or the whole county, as shall be indicated on the Notice of Intent.